OlenaT2021/AI_markdown_exercise/how_to_use_SCO.md

 Tips & Etiquette – Best practices for a smooth experience.
 Getting Help – When to call an employee for assistance.

-# Table of Contents – How to Use Self-Checkout
+# Table of Contents – How to use self-checkout

-## 1. Getting Started
+## 1. Getting started
-- What is Self-Checkout?
+- What is self-checkout?
-- Benefits of Using Self-Checkout
-- Preparing Your Items & Payment

-## 2. Scanning & Bagging
+## 2. Scanning & bagging
-- How to Scan Barcodes
+- How to scan barcodes
-- Weighing Produce & Bulk Items
+- Weighing produce & bulk items
-- Placing Items in the Bagging Area
+- Placing items in the bagging area

 ## 3. Handling Issues
-- Item Not Scanning?
-Try This!
+- Item not scanning?
+Try yhis!
-- Price Doesn’t Match?
-What to Do
+- Price doesn’t match?
+What to do?
-- Buying Age-Restricted Items?
-Wait for Assistance
+- Buying age-restricted items?
+Wait for assistance

-## 4. Payment & Checkout
+## 4. Payment & checkout
-- Selecting a Payment Method
+- Selecting a payment method
-- Using Coupons & Store Discounts
+- Using coupons & store discounts
-- Collecting Your Receipt & Packing Your Bags
+- Collecting your receipt & packing your bags

-## 5. Tips & Assistance
+## 5. Tips & assistance
-- Avoiding Common Mistakes
+- Avoiding common mistakes
-- Self-Checkout Etiquette
+- Self-checkout etiquette
-- When to Ask for Help
+- When to ask for help